Clean-air Adventure Series: South Lake Tahoe

 Of course, it goes without saying that I never heard the end of it about how our dinner got away.
 Yeah, but, think about it: Had the fresh-water creature been snagged, bagged and eaten, the thrill of the catch notwithstanding, what’s special about that?!
 At least this way, I can tell of my “missed-fish” escapades.

-Eventually dealing with and getting over the regrettable loss, preparations were made to settle in for the night.
+Accepting the regrettable loss and moving past that, preparations were made to settle in for the night.
 The day following was to include a hike up to Lake Aloha located much higher up in elevation and with that yet another, dare I say, chance to do more fishing?

 Creature ‘un’-comforts